Loading Events

 Macro Magic Workshop: Learn How to Edit More Efficiently for Windows PC Users

-Interested in improving your editing speed and reducing repetitive strain?
-Join Jennifer Yankopolus as she guides you through how to use macros to increase productivity and accuracy.
+In this workshop Jennifer Yankopolus guided attendees through how to use macros to increase productivity and accuracy.
 Macros are free editing tools that can be integrated into Word.
 Once you understand the basics of how to install them, they are simple and fast to use.
 If you can copy and paste, you can use macros.

 Editors use macros to optimize a wide range of tasks, such as: